gaehlerm/SoftwareEngineering/README.md

 // see https://youtu.be/pTB30aXS77U

-"If it looks like a duck, it quacks like a duck, and it needs batteries, you probably have the wrong abstraction." - the internet
+"If it looks like a duck, it quacks like a duck, and it needs batteries, you probably have the wrong abstraction." - wisdom of the internet

 Implementation of interfaces shouldn't blindly follow the "is a" principle.
 This is only a rule of thumb and not sufficient.
 Instead the implementations really have to share the same interface.